-Materiality for planning purposes has been set at £0.7m, which equates to a little over 1% of the previous year's gross expenditure.

-We design our procedures to detect errors in specific accounts at a lower level of precision.
-For planning purposes this level has been set at £0.5m.
+Materiality for planning purposes has been set at $\pounds$ 1.4 million which equates to 1.9% of gross expenditure.
+We design our procedures to detect errors in specific accounts at a lower level of precision ( $\pounds$ 1.05m).

 Reporting to the Audit and Risk Committee